krixik-ai/python-client/J-comments 2 - Pipelining Test List - 1.1.14.md

  - As string, much too long
  - As string, includes Chinese and accented characters

+ already done

 P2.4 - PIPELINE NAME DUPLICATION TESTS
  - In same code cell execution
  - In separate code cell execution

+not sure what you mean here

 P2.5 - MODULE_CHAIN TYPE CHECK TESTS
  - As integer
  - As string
  - As boolean
  - As dictionary

+ tested already

 P2.6 - MODULE_CHAIN COMPONENT TESTS [Test with known good matches]
  - One, as a string